Getting Things Done - GTD

 avatar

-Commented over 5 years ago Michał
+Commented almost 6 years ago Michał

 These are very basic but fundamental rules.
 I happen to work from home from time to time and I’m bookmarking this article to review my home work productivity habits.